carson-yg/AP-CSA/README.md

 # AP-CSA
-A compilation of my AP Computer Science A (Java) Projects
+A compilation of my favorite AP Computer Science A (Java) Projects